 In Which States is Spousal Refusal Appropriate?

 While spousal refusal can, for all intents and purposes, be utilized in all states as a Medicaid planning technique, it predominantly has only been allowed by the states of New York and Florida.
 Connecticut has claimed they do not allow spousal refusal, but it was upheld by a federal court in 2005.
-Please note that even if a state claims they do not allow spousal refusal, one could hire an attorney in an attempt to enforce it.
+Even if a state claims they do not allow spousal refusal, one could hire an attorney in an attempt to enforce it.
 The cost of hiring an attorney could ultimately result in a court decision of spousal refusal and save significant assets for the non-applicant spouse.

 Necessity of Working with a Medicaid Planning Professional

 A Medicaid planning professional can help you determine if spousal refusal is the right planning strategy for you and your spouse.
 Remember, all assets are not counted towards Medicaid’s asset limit.
-Therefore, a professional can assist in calculating your exempt and non-exempt assets, determining the amount in which the community spouse resource allowance and monthly maintenance needs allowance would be, and weighing if spousal refusal might financially be the better option.
+A professional can assist in calculating your exempt and non-exempt assets, determining the amount in which the community spouse resource allowance and monthly maintenance needs allowance would be, and weighing if spousal refusal might financially be the better option.
 If countable assets are not significantly greater than the combined applicant asset limit and community spouse resource allowance, other options, such as purchasing an irrevocable funeral trust, might be better option.
 If spousal refusal is the best choice, Medicaid planning professionals can assist with the spousal refusal process, such as filing / submitting the appropriate documentation and dealing with a demand letter for repayment of care services.

 Alternatives to Spousal Refusal